ksstormnet/rdj-scheduler/docs/features/templates/template-implementation-plan.md

 - Log files must capture operation results
 - Status must be clear via exit codes
 - Error messages must be actionable
+- Use appropriate commit messages for each change
+- Document all safety procedures
+- Keep backups in designated directory